BabeenDangol/BabeenDangol/README.md

 - 📫 How to reach me **babindangol217@gmail.com**

-- ⚡ Fun fact **I think I am passionate tech enthusiast with a keen interest in gaming.A bcis degree holder with valuable knowledge and skills related to the world of information technology.**
+- ⚡ Fun fact **I think I am a passionate tech enthusiast with a keen interest in gaming.A bcis degree holder with valuable knowledge and skills related to the world of information technology.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">